 The board of directors may approve a dividend without shareholder approval.
-Subject to any restrictions contained in its certificate of incorporation, the board may declare and pay dividends upon the shares of its capital stock either:
+Subject to any restrictions contained in its certificate of incorporation, the board may declare and pay dividends upon the shares of its dividend shall be paid but cannot itself authorize the distribution. capital stock either:

-out of its surplus, or

-in case there is no such surplus, out of its net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year.
+- out of its surplus, or · - in case there is no such surplus, out of its net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year.